DaanDeMeyer/reproc/README.md

 std::error_code ec = process.start(...);

 if (ec == reproc::errc::file_not_found) {
   std::cerr << "Executable not found.
-Make sure it is available from the PATH";
+Make sure it is available from the PATH.";
   return 1;
 }

 if (ec) {
   // Will print the actual system error value from errno or GetLastError() if
-  // error is a system error
+  // error is a system error.
   std::cerr << ec.value();
-  // You can also print a string representation of the error std::cerr << ec.message();
+  // You can also print a string representation of the error. std::cerr << ec.message();
   return 1;
 }